 If you’re wondering “how big of a generator do I need?” what you really want to know is how much generator power or total wattage you need.
-To determine the best generators for home use, refer to the list below and select which appliances and systems you want to power.
-Add all your wattage numbers together.
-This will give you an approximate wattage.
-For example, you might need something as small as a 2000-watt inverter generator or a couple of 5000-watt generators.
+To determine the best generators for home use, refer to the list and select which appliances and systems you want to power.
+For an exact wattage number, consult your appliance and systems manuals.

-Below is a list of approximate appliance and technology wattage needs:
+- Below is a list of approximate running wattage for various household appliances and technology:

 - Electric Range (one element): 2500